Lyon94/Freecodecamp-Projects/README.md

 # Freecodecamp-Projects
-This folder will be contain all Projects I executed from FCC curriculum.
+This folder will be contain all Projects executed from FCC curriculum.